-Gabapentin capsules, tablets, and oral solution are used to help control certain types of seizures in people who have epilepsy.
+Gabapentin capsules, tablets, and oral solution are used along with other medications to help control certain types of seizures in people who have epilepsy.
 Gabapentin capsules, tablets, and oral solution are also used to relieve the pain of postherpetic neuralgia (PHN; the burning, stabbing pain or aches that may last for months or years after an attack of shingles).
 Gabapentin extended-release tablets (Horizant) are used to treat restless legs syndrome (RLS; a condition that causes discomfort in the legs and a strong urge to move the legs, especially at night and when sitting or lying down).
 Gabapentin is in a class of medications called anticonvulsants.
 Gabapentin treats seizures by decreasing abnormal excitement in the brain.
 Gabapentin relieves the pain of PHN by changing the way the body senses pain.
 It is not known exactly how gabapentin works to treat restless legs syndrome.

 How should this medicine be used?

 Gabapentin comes as a capsule, a tablet, an extended-release (long-acting) tablet, and an oral solution (liquid) to take by mouth.
 Gabapentin capsules, tablets, and oral solution are usually taken with a full glass of water (8 ounces [240 milliliters]), with or without food, three times a day.

 These medications should be taken at evenly spaced times throughout the day and night; no more than 12 hours should pass between doses.
 The extended-release tablet (Horizant) is taken with food once daily at about 5 PM.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take gabapentin exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.